Disney+: Launch as a standalone Disney+

-Few months later, Disney+ service expanded in Portugal, Belgium, Finland, Iceland, Luxembourg, Norway, Sweden, Denmark and Greenland on September 15, 2020; and in Latin America and the Caribbean on November 17, 2020.
+Few months later, Disney+ service expanded in Portugal, Belgium, Finland, Iceland, Luxembourg, Norway, Sweden and Denmark on September 15, 2020; and in Latin America and the Caribbean on November 17, 2020.

 The service expanded to Singapore on February 23, 2021.

 On August 12, 2021, Disney announced that it would launch in the Middle East and Africa in mid-2022.
 Following the announcement, all the Disney+ original content has been removed from OSN, which its platform were previously host Disney+ original content through licensing since April 2020.

 It was announced that the service would also expand to Central and Eastern Europe, Hong Kong, Taiwan, South Korea, Israel, South Africa and Turkey later in between 2021 and 2022.
 Among them, it has been confirmed that the service would launch on November 12, 2021, in South Korea and Taiwan, and on November 16, 2021, in Hong Kong.
 It became available in more than 50 countries in 2022.
 It was going to be available in more than 160 countries by the end of 2023, but it wasn't released in more countries during that year.

 On March 29, 2022, Disney announced that it would launch the service in South Africa on May 18, 2022, in the Middle East and North Africa (excluding Syria) on June 8, 2022, in most of the remaining European countries on June 14, 2022, and in Israel on June 16, 2022.

 The service was also launched in the Philippines on November 17, 2022, in addition to mobile plan launch.